Shopify/semian/README.md

 Semian[:mysql_master].acquire do
   # Query the database.
 If three other workers are querying this resource at the
   # same time, this block will block for up to 0.5s waiting for another worker
   # to release a ticket.
-Otherwise, it'll raise `Semian::Timeout`.
+Otherwise, it'll raise `Semian::TimeoutError`.
 end
 ```